freealise/freealise/psy/README.md

 People can speak with improved fluency under hypnosis (that's what Jesus did when subjectively turning water to wine and making people act drunk)
 (Do what Abulafia did)

-Abulafia deliberately confuses himself (his animal soul) by physical and linguistic means as exercise for natural confusion of any kind (spiritual or mundane) so it is useful as a step to prophecy - Jewish 'shaman' like Miriam
+Abulafia deliberately confuses himself (his animal soul) by physical and linguistic means as exercise for natural confusion of any kind (spiritual or mundane) so it is useful for prayer and as a step to prophecy - Jewish 'shaman' like Miriam

 ideograms -> formants -> phonemes -> syllables -> morphemes -> words -> phrases -> sentences -> story